hms-dbmi/etl-client-docker/useCase2.md

 ## Use case 2 with (Quickstart 18.1b )

 In this case quickstart stack is up and running and you are loading data in existing DB.
-Please note that scripts truncate and reload the tables
+Please note that scripts truncate and reload the tables.

+Just follow the steps:
+* Build et-client-docker
+* Validate Oracle database connection

 If there is Quickstart 18.1 (app and db) - want to try with existing database.